MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/intermittent-connection-errors-sqlcmd.md

 > SQLCMD.EXE : Sqlcmd: Error: Microsoft SQL Server Native Client 10.0 : Client unable to establish connection

-One of the possible causes of these errors is unsupported driver.
+One of the possible causes of these errors is an unsupported driver.

 ## Questions to consider